 Drain Tile Suction

 Uses an existing sump pump by capping it and creating suction for mitigation while still allowing the sump pump to do its job.

 Used in homes that have hollow block walls, this sucks radon through the walls and out of the house.

 For houses with crawl spaces, this system uses plastic sheeting to seal the walls and floor of the crawl space and suction fans to suck out the radon gas.

 A radon problem is not something that you should put off.
 At Adams Foundation Repair, we not only fix cracks in your foundation, we can also install radon mitigation systems to keep dangerous radon gas out of your home.
 With a professionally-installed mitigation system, you can rest assured that radon levels are below the danger mark.
-If you think you may have radon, call Adams today at (636) 485-8018 and see how we can help clean your air.
+If you think you may have radon, call Adams today and see how we can help clean your air.
 You’ll even receive a free quote.